wanx-troopers/wanx-troopers.github.io/extra-tools/z-image.md

 `Latent Hybrid Upscale` from `was_hybrid_latent_upscale`.
 "Using laplacian edge detection to create a mask for edges where the hard jankies will show up, and replacing it with a donar latent with smooth edges (normal Image Resize upscale and encoded)."

+"9 steps are considered the optimum" ...
+"I use 8"

+"res_2s/bong_tangent ... don't care about speed"

+LeMiCa - a cache to skip steps, quality seems to be hit, [PR](https://github.com/UnicomAI/LeMiCa/pull/11) to add ZIT support to LeMiCa

 ## 2025.12.13

 [Z-Image-Turbo-Fun-Controlnet-Union-2.0](https://huggingface.co/alibaba-pai/Z-Image-Turbo-Fun-Controlnet-Union-2.0) released adding inpaint ability.